cyrozap/asmedia-xhc-re/monitor/README.md

-On an 8051, "words" are typically considered 16 bits (2 bytes), but I originally wrote this code for ARM and didn't feel like changing the name of the command after porting it to the 8051.
+On an 8051, "words" are typically considered 16 bits (2 bytes), but I originally wrote this code for ARM and didn't feel like changing the names of the commands after porting it to the 8051.

 ### reset